haydenbeames/RISCV-SuperScalar--BLAZE-CORE/README.md

 3rd Version:
 - Add Floating point unit
-- floating point MUL & DIV is speculative at this point
+- floating point MUL & DIV is speculative to be completed in this version at this point

 4th Version:
 - Add a LRU cache (Least Recently Used) or other form of caching to improve locality (currently just R/W directly to memory)